Sugar Alcohol Problems

 Sugar alcohols are carbohydrates themselves, and they come from plants, which manufacture them naturally.
 They’re supposed to be like sugar in taste, although they have different degrees of sweetness, and they’re not completely absorbed by the body.
 This means the blood sugar impact is less and they provide fewer calories per gram.
 Sugar alcohols also don’t promote tooth decay.

 Sounds good, right?
 Well, the problem is that they aren’t totally absorbed in the body, and for some people, actually many people, they can ferment in the intestines and cause bloating, gas, or diarrhea.
-Some people aren’t affected at all; folks like me,… well, you get the drift.
+Some people aren’t affected at all; folks like me… well, you get the drift.

 How do you know if something has a sugar alcohol in it?
 Check the ingredients, and if you see anything ending in “ol”, it’s a sugar alcohol.
 The strange thing to me is that they put this stuff in a lot of things specifically for diabetics, almost like someone didn’t read this information beforehand.
 By the way, it’s not only diabetics who are affected by this, so if you’ve eaten something you know is supposed to be sugar free and have problems, you probably can’t handle sugar alcohols.
 And, if you’re lactose intolerant, you probably will have problems with sugar alcohols, and vice versa.